InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

 ## Bid Request <a name="bidrequest"></a>

 The following is an example of Layer-3 of a bid request with a single item offered for sale and a single private marketplace deal associated with it.
 Some optional attributes have been omitted for brevity.
-Notice that “spec” and “context” are the interfaces to domain objects specified in AdCOM.
-The “spec” object should have one “placement" object that carries the details of the impression being offered under this item.
-The “context” object can have any of “device”, “user”, “regs”, “restrictions”, and at most one of “site” (shown in the example), “app”, or “dooh”.
+Notice that `spec` and `context` are the interfaces to domain objects specified in AdCOM.
+The `spec` object should have one `placement` object that carries the details of the impression being offered under this item.
+The `context` object can have any of `device`, `user`, `regs`, `restrictions`, and at most one of `site` (shown in the example), `app`, or `dooh`.

 ```
 {